-All visitors and parents must check in through the office before going on campus.
+All visitors and parents must check in through the office before going on campus during school hours.
 Student visitors are not allowed on campus unless PRIOR written permission has been obtained from teachers and principal.
 (Obtain proper forms from H.S. office.)
 All student visitors must present this form upon request while on the high school campus.
-Pre-high school age children will not be allowed to visit our campus.
+Pre-high school age children will not be allowed to visit our campus during school hours